Online shopping: Information and reviews

 Online shopping is usually more informationally rich than shopping at physical stores traveled to and usually has higher comparability and customizability.

 Online stores must describe products for sale with text, photos, and multimedia files, and sometimes have features such as question and answers or filters, whereas in a physical retail store, the actual product and the manufacturer's packaging will be available for direct inspection (which might involve a test drive, fitting, or other experimentation).
 Some online stores provide or link to supplemental product information, such as instructions, safety procedures, demonstrations, or manufacturer specifications.
+Research shows that when consumers are looking at reviews, they pay attention to both the text and the picture of the product.
+Positive reviews and well-organized information can make people feel comfortable in themselves as a buyer and comfortable in the website or company they are shopping with.
 Some provide background information, advice, or how-to guides designed to help consumers decide which product to buy.
 Some stores even allow customers to comment or rate their items.
 There are also dedicated review sites that host user reviews for different products.
 Reviews and even some blogs give customers the option of shopping for cheaper purchases from all over the world without having to depend on local retailers.
 In a conventional retail store, clerks are generally available to answer questions.
 Some online stores have real-time chat features, but most rely on e-mails or phone calls to handle customer questions.
 Even if an online store is open 24 hours a day, seven days a week, the customer service team may only be available during regular business hours.
+It also implies that geographical factors, rather than socioeconomic issues, must be addressed in order to improve online shopping acceptance.